-The expenditure on salaries is 36% of the operating expenditure.
+The expenditure on salaries is, as a result of the consultation process and corresponding review 23% of the operating expenditure.
 This remains a matter of concern, as our own generated funds is less than the salary bill, and as a result we are reliant on the equitable share to fund the balance of the salary bill.

 The provision for debt impairment, which is the budgeted amount that will not be received, amounts to R15 million.